When selecting a database, ask yourself these questions:

 After you have answered the above questions, try any of the following to help determine which databases to search:

-Syracuse University Libraries provides access to over 600 databases containing articles from various types of sources as well as audio files, images, videos, statistics, maps, and more.
+Syracuse University Libraries provides access to over 700 databases containing articles from various types of sources as well as audio files, images, videos, statistics, maps, and more.
+You will not need to review that many, and even the most advanced researchers conducting high level literature reviews referred to as "systematic reviews," will be quite selective.

 You can browse databases by subject or content type.